Automattic/wp-calypso/docs/data-persistence.md

 } );
 ```

-If you are not satisfied with the default handling, it is possible to implement your own `SERIALIZE` and
+If you are not satisfied with the default handling, it is possible to further wrap the inner reducer with
-`DESERIALIZE` action handlers in your reducers to customize data persistence.
-Always use a schema with your custom
+`withPersistence` and implement your own `serialize` and `deserialize` methods to customize data persistence.
-handlers to avoid data shape errors.
+Always use a schema with your custom methods to avoid data shape errors.

 #### Problem: Some reducers are loaded dynamically